- Information Security

 - Wipe or securely delete data from your mobile device before you dispose of it.

 - Promptly report a lost or stolen device to DPSES.
-In addition, if your device contained restricted or sensitive University data, contact the ITS Service Desk or firstname.lastname@example.org.
+In addition, if your device contained sensitive data, contact the ITS Service Desk or firstname.lastname@example.org.
 Notify your cellular carrier to disable the device after you have remotely wiped it.